mike-at-redspace/mtv-pplus-scrape/README.md

-# Paramount+ Target Finder
+# Redirect Target Generator for Paramount+

-This repository contains scripts for enhancing and scraping information from Paramount+ based on a CSV dataset.

-## Prerequisites

-- Node.js and Yarn installed
-- Dependencies installed: `yarn`
+This repository serves the purpose of generating redirect targets for a CSV list of URLs related to Paramount+.
+The process involves two primary Yarn tasks: `grab-clip-data` and `grab-season-data`.

 ## Usage

-### Dataset Enhancement

-1. Navigate to the project directory:
+1. Start by navigating to the project directory:

     ```bash
     cd <project-directory>